m-wojnar/reinforced-lib/docs/source/examples.rst

             x = nn.relu(x)
             return nn.Dense(2)(x)

-Next, we step into the run() function, which is responsible for training the agent.
-We start by instantiating the Reinforced-lib, specifying the ageent as a DQN, the extension as Gymnasium, and the loggers as StdoutLogger and TensorboardLogger to log both to the console and to a Tensorboard file.
+Next, we step into the ``run`` function, which is responsible for training the agent.
+We start by instantiating the Reinforced-lib, specifying the agent as a DQN, the extension as :ref:`Gymnasium <Gymnasium>`, and the loggers as :ref:`StdoutLogger <StdoutLogger>` and :ref:`TensorboardLogger <TensorboardLogger>` to log both to the console and to a TensorBoard file.
+Note that we specify the environment type in the parameters of the extension to allow for automatic inference of environment properties, such as the state and action space sizes.

 .. code-block:: python